coq/platform/README.md

 - it is easy to build variants of the provided installers with modified content
 - it is supported to install several versions of Coq in parallel - each will create a separate opam switch - this is intended e.g. for porting Coq developments from older versions of Coq
 - system prerequisites are installed using opam depext in a system independent manner
-- the script should be fairly robust and safe - it will immediately abort an all errors not explicitly handled
+- the script should be fairly robust and safe - it will immediately abort on all errors not explicitly handled
-- the script can be restarted if it fails - e.g cause of internet or memory issues - it will not redo things it already did
+- the script can be restarted if it fails - e.g because of internet or memory issues - it will not redo things it already did

 </details>